 Colgate GPA Average

-As mentioned above, 85% of Colgate freshman came from the top tenth of their class, so it makes sense that nearly 50% of admitted students had GPA higher than 3.75 in 2017.
-Another quarter had between a 3.50 and a 3.74, and less than 25% had a GPA of 3.49 or lower.
+As mentioned above, 81% of Colgate freshman came from the top tenth of their class, so it makes sense that nearly 50% of admitted students had GPA higher than 3.82 in 2019.

 Just don’t forget that improving your standardized test scores, having diverse interests and extracurriculars, and expressive application essays can help to round out your profile–even if your GPA isn’t quite as high as you’d like it to be.